Professional Event: Ridgewood, NJ - 2 CE Credits

 Continuing Education Credits for registered dietitians are offered pending approval by the Commission on Dietetic Registration.
 This activity has been submitted to PSNA for approval to award contact hours.
 PSNA is accredited as an approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.

-New Jersey Social Workers: an application has been submitted for consideration.
 Please contact Kelly Krausz at 1-877-367-3383 for more information on the NJ Course Approval.
 In order to earn CE credit, social workers must sign-in at the registration table, complete a seminar evaluation/attendance form and sign out at the conclusion of the seminar.
-Within six weeks of the event, a Certificate of Attendance will be mailed only to participants who have completed the above requirements.
+Within 30 days of the event, a Certificate of Attendance will be mailed only to participants who have completed the above requirements.